Malware Protection Test Enterprise March 2019 – Testresult

 The Malware Protection Test assesses a security program’s ability to protect a system against infection by malicious files before, during or after execution.
 The methodology used for each product tested is as follows.
-Prior to execution, all the test samples are subjected to on-access scans (if this feature is available) by the security program (e.g. while copying the files over the network or from a USB device, or saving from webmail).
-Any samples that have not been detected by the on-access scanner are then executed on the test system, with Internet/cloud access available, to allow e.g. behavioural detection features to come into play.
+Prior to execution, all the test samples are subjected to on-access scans (if this feature is available) by the security program (e.g. while copying the files over the network).
+Any samples that have not been detected by the on-access scanner are then executed on the test system, with Internet/cloud access available, to allow e.g. behavioral detection features to come into play.
 If a product does not prevent or reverse all the changes made by a particular malware sample within a given time period, that test case is considered to be a miss.
-For this test, 1,470 recent malware samples were used.
+For this test, 1,311 recent malware samples were used.

 The following chart shows the results of the Business Malware Protection Test: